 In parallel, the OAG joined a multistate lawsuit directly challenging the Delay Rule in the U.S. Court of Appeals for the D.C.
 Circuit.
-Briefing in that appeal is complete, with oral argument not yet scheduled.
+In April 2021, after another decision eliminated a legal predicate for the Delay Rule, the D.C.
+Circuit granted a joint motion for voluntary vacatur and remand of the Delay Rule.
+In addition, EPA finalized a federal implementation plan in May 2021.